 “You know, like seed pod cores.
 I’ve still got some and they scare those Rock Crabs away.
 Plus, if I find more boom bark I could maybe sell that.”

 “Didn’t Toren blow up your inn with that?”

 “Okay, maybe not boom bark.
 But it could be good business, you know!
 I just need to go exploring.”

 Selys glanced out one window.
 The snowfall from last night had stopped, but the snow was so deep that there were practically no features to the landscape.
 Even opening the door this morning had necessitated quite a bit of arm strength on Erin’s part.

 “Exploring?
 In this weather?
 Erin…”

 “I’ll get Toren to guide me.
 I think Mrsha’s scared of him, anyways.”

 Both females looked over and saw Mrsha prowling around after Toren as he mechanically swept and cleaned up the common room.
-Every time he turned towards her she would scoot under a table, but she kept eying him warily.
+Every time he turned towards her she would scoot under a table, but she kept eyeing him warily.